utPLSQL/utPLSQL/docs/userguide/expectations.md

 utPLSQL is capable of comparing json data-types of `json_element_t` **on Oracle 12.2 and above**, and also `json` **on Oracle 21 and above**

-**Note:**
+!!! note
-> Whenever a database is upgraded to compatible version the utPLSQL needs to be reinstalled to pick up json changes.
+    Whenever a database is upgraded to compatible version the utPLSQL needs to be reinstalled to pick up json changes.
 E.g. upgrade from 18c to 21c to enable `json` type compare.

 ### Notes on comparison of json data